Skip to content

 Losses in the Transmission Line

-Even a perfectly matched line has loss.
-Conductor skin-effect and dielectric heating reduce power exponentially with length:
+Even a perfectly matched transmission line has loss.
+Conductor skin effect and dielectric heating reduce power with length.
+If α is the voltage attenuation constant, power decays approximately as:

 P(z) = P(0) e−2αz

-The Bode–Fano criterion proves that no lossless network can perfectly match a reactive load across wide bandwidth.
-The more reactive energy the load stores (higher Q), the narrower the possible matched band for a given reflection level.
+The Bode–Fano criterion shows that no lossless matching network can perfectly match a reactive load over unlimited bandwidth.
+The more reactive energy the load stores, the harder it is to match broadly.

 What an L-Match Really Does